“ARE YOU HAVING A BAD HEIR DAY?”

 As Benjamin Franklin once said, “You may delay, but time may not.”
 No truer are these words than in the case of estate planning.
 The average person allows 10-to-15 years to elapse before revising his or her estate plan.
 Life’s ups and downs, and the impending estate tax law changes, present the opportunity to protect your legacy.

-Unless Congress acts before the end of the year, in 2013, the estate tax rates in effect prior to the Bush tax cuts enacted in the early part of the last decade return.
-Although in 2012, the maximum rate was 35 percent on taxable estates in excess of $5,120,000, in 2013, the top marginal rate will be 55 percent, and the exemption rate will decrease to $1 million.
-For example, if your estate were worth $1.5 million, in 2012, you would not have paid federal estate tax; whereas, in 2013, you will pay federal estate tax because of the decreased exemption.
-With the potential impact of this in mind, don’t let the heir day of your loved one turn out to be a bad heir day, which most of us run the risk of doing by failing to implement an estate plan in the upcoming year.
+Beginning in 2011, the tax rates in effect prior to 2010 return in force.
+Although in 2009, the rate was a flat 45 percent on taxable estates in excess of $3.5 million, in 2011, the top marginal rate will be 55 percent, and the exemption rate will decrease to $1 million.
+For example, if your estate were worth $1.5 million, in 2009, you would not have paid federal estate tax; whereas, in 2011, you will pay federal estate tax because of the decreased exemption.
+With the potential impact of this in mind, don’t let the heir day of your loved one turn out to be a bad heir day.

 Each of us needs an updated Living Will